smakhnist/trade-enrichment-assignment/README.md

 # How to run the service
+`mvn spring-boot:run` - to start the spring-boot application

 #### 1. Naive (NaiveTradeEnrichmentService) version.
-Just make logic work
+The brute-force solution provides the desired functionality and sets the benchmark for the advanced solutions.

 `curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-naive`

-#### 2. ReadWriteSplit (ReadWriteTreadsSplitTradeEnrichmentService) is an advanced version where we split read and write operations to separate threads
+#### 2. ReadWriteSplit (ReadWriteTreadsSplitTradeEnrichmentService) is an advanced version of Naive solution where we split read and write operations to separate threads
 `curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-read-write-split`

 This solution gives us **> 100%** performance improvement in comparison with the naive version.